Blue screen of death: Later versions (Server 2012 and 8 onwards)

 With the release of Windows 8 and Windows Server 2012, the BSoD was significantly changed, removing all of the above in favor of the error name and a concise description.
-Windows 8 also adds a sad emoticon to the error screen, which was absent from Japanese releases or its Windows Server counterparts.
+Windows 8 also adds a sad emoticon to the error screen, which was absent from Japanese releases and Windows Server releases.
 The hexadecimal error code and parameters can still be found in the Windows Event Log or in memory dumps.

-In some cases, BSoDs would use a truncated format from previous BSoDs.
-For instance, in the case of a serious BSOD error without any memory dump being saved, the screen will read "Your PC ran into a problem that it couldn't handle and now it needs to restart", similar to Windows 2000–7 without the line: "Collecting data for crash dump ...".
-BSoDs relating to Winlogon termination may have the aforementioned hexadecimal error code in place of the error name.
-Hardware errors causing an BSoD also uses the same format as the normal BSoD, including the use of the error name instead of an error code.
-One such example are BSoDs with the error name "NMI_HARDWARE_FAILURE" (error code 0x00000080).
+The main text that is displayed on the screen by default is read as follows:

+Your PC/device ran into a problem and needs to restart.
+We're just collecting some error info, and then we'll restart for you.

+The above message can change depending on whether or not automatic restart or memory dumps are enabled or disabled.
+Such examples include: